 - What makes working there so awesome?

-I run this part of the session by asking people to write their ideas down on sticky notes, then bring them to the board one person at a time.
+I run this part of the session by asking people to bring their ideas to the board, one person at a time.
+As they do so, I ask them to read them out aloud to the rest of the room.

 We group similar topics together as we work through this process – it’s always powerful to see how people see success.
+There will no doubt be overlaps and ideas that natural align.

-We go through the ideas and discuss them.
+Then go through the ideas and discuss them.
 This can take some time, but it’s worth doing.

 Step 5 – Dream